anshul96go/AnimintTest/r-gsoc2015-animint-proposal.md

 ## Implementation

 * Rescaling Plots: Start by adding buttons for height and width of plot.
-If these are successful, then work on
+If these are successful, then work on allowing user to click and drag to change plot size.
 * Updating Documentation: Documentation can be added directly to the files in the `R/` directory.
 Vignettes can be made with gifs embedded to allow for demonstration of Animint's animations and interactivity.
 Alternatively, they could be made like the [ggvis](https://github.com/rstudio/ggvis) vignettes which note that the R code needs to be run to see the interactivity.

 ## Timeline